danielwohlgemuth/blinking-led-micropython-esp32/README.md

 led.value(0)
 ```

-If the led doesn't turn on, it might just be connected the wrong way around.
+If the LED doesn't turn on, it might just be connected the wrong way around.
 Connect the ground pin to the longer leg and pin 23 to the other leg
 and try again.